Myths & Misconceptions About Online Car Title Loans

 You can’t qualify for a title loan with bad credit or no credit history.

 Walk into a bank or credit union and ask for a mortgage equity or personal loan.
-The banker’s first question will probably be about your credit score.
-They’ll want to know what your FICO score is and if you have any past due debts or loans.
-Getting a credit card or installment loan is next to impossible if you have poor credit.
 It’s the complete opposite when you apply for bad credit title loans.
 When you use your car as collateral for a loan, you tell the lender the car is theirs if you default or can’t fulfill your contractual obligation.

-We’ve discussed the negatives which come with this type of secured loan many times, and it’s risky.
+We’ve discussed the negatives that come with this type of secured loan many times, and it’s risky.
 Conversely, you can qualify for car title loans with almost any kind of bad credit.
 The title loan company wants to know how much collateral you bring to the table in the form of your vehicle.
 The more equity your car has, the more cash you can borrow with pink slip financing.
-Most lenders know they can repossess and sell your car if things go wrong to recoup the initial investment.
+Most lenders know they can repossess and sell your vehicle to recoup the initial investment if things go wrong.
 Someone needs to weigh the two different scenarios.
 Do I need a short term loan so bad that I’m willing to use my auto as collateral for the online title loan?
-Or can I qualify for another unsecured loan where I don’t need to hand over my pink slip?
+Or can I qualify for another unsecured loan where I don’t need to hand over the car’s title?